creatnewsociety12/newcompanystructure/README.md

   Some people ask, what if the boss doesn't put money into the platform at first?
 In the future, all companies must use this platform, otherwise employees will not go to work in this company, which is so simple.
 Everyone interviews a company.
 The first thing they check is the company's platform number, company funds, shareholders, shares, monthly salary, number of employees, positions, working hours, all clearly written on the blockchain data of the platform.
 This will lead to Darwin's natural elimination of the fittest.
 Companies that dare not use the platform have no one to interview, and companies with good platform data will get better employees.

+  For example, when the company has a system of working hours of 8 hours a day and no more than 40 hours a week.
+If the company's management violates this regulation and asks employees to work overtime, the employees below can vote to sanction the leader, demote him or her, and reduce his or her salary.
+This also solves a long-term problem of forced overtime.
+For example, before that, Chinese employees launched the 996 ICU campaign (996.
+ICU) on GitHub.